 But newer research shows the opposite can be true as well.
 The last child leaving can reduce conflicts parents have between work and family obligations.
 The empty nest can also give parents the space to reconnect with each other, pursue long-lost interests, and discover new passions.

 With no more weeknight homework, and no weekend sports or arts activities with the kids, parents can find creative ways to fill their free time.
 One activity that has proven mental and physical health benefits is dancing.
 Specifically, freestyle partner dancing where one dancer leads and the other must spontaneously follow.

 You don’t have to be in tip top shape to be a phenom on the dance floor—check out this guy who gets his sexy on – supersized!

 Dancing requires physical movement, coordination, balance and a measure of musicality.
 All of those elements factor into increased mental well being for middle-aged dancers.
 Add to that the sheer fun and familiarity couples experience as they dance, and you have a winning combination for a happy home life once the kids fly the coop.

 And here’s a great idea!
 How about ballroom dancing at school?
 Check out these kids and the fun they are having showing off their ballroom dance skills at their high school gym!

 Looking to find a new passion and purpose in your life as an empty nester?
 Or would you love to move on the dance floor like the teens at Sir Wilfrid Laurier?
-Call or stop by your nearest Fred Astaire Dance Studio, or visit fredastaire.com to learn how you can!
+Call or stop by your nearest Fred Astaire Dance Studios, or visit fredastaire.com to learn how you can!